PriyadarshiAkshay/football_visualisation/README.md

 4. **Pass Success Analysis**: Scatter plot showing the relationship between the number of passes attempted and pass success rate for each player.

    ![Pass Success Analysis](figures/Passing_Scatterplot.jpg)

+5. **Centralisation Index**:  The index measures how concentrated the passes are among players, with higher values indicating that a few players make most of the passes.

 ## How It Works